There’s a full moon tonight, so that means it’s time for a report from the Lunar Society of the River Houses.

 On the eBird website (eBird.org), sponsored by Cornell University, I have been documenting a new site, a local college campus that I frequently visit.
-So far I’ve contributed a total of 148 checklists (observation reports) for this locality — it’s a site that has never been documented before.
+So far I’ve contributed a total of 252 checklists (observation reports) for this locality — it’s a site that has never been documented before.
 As more checklists are added, and as eBird combines them and charts them automatically, you’ll be able to get a real sense of seasonal distribution and migration patterns at this location.
-Here’s a snippet of what that looks like as it’s developing, with reports since last September:
+Here’s a snippet of what that looks like in progress, with reports since last September:

 And here’s a recent sample checklist so you can see what they look like: